 It envisions “To be the primary agency of government that facilitates efficient and effective mobilisation, planning, allocation and utilisation of resources for socio-economic transformation of Lagos State”, and has set the mission of “Ensuring continuous and dynamic socio-economic policies through prudent and equitable resource management in Lagos state” for itself.

 Since it came on board, the Ministry has taken steps to timeously and efficiently prepare the state’s budget ensure and In line with modern trends in global budget implementation and monitoring and its drive at steering the State’s economy towards the attainment of the State’s Overall Policy Thrust of“Poverty Alleviation and Sustainable Economic Growth” undertake regular quarterly review of its performance.

 Currently, it has adopted internationally accepted budgeting tools of MTBF, MTEF, and the MTSS in preparing the state’s budgets.

 The Ministry currently have seven (7) Departments and three (3) Units to attain its assigned responsibilities viz: Economic Planning, Budget, Accounts and Administration & Human Resources, Bureau of Statistics, Monitoring and Evaluation and the Development Partnership Departments.
 The Units include Public Affairs, Audit, the ICT/Resource Centre and Procurement.

-To be the primary agency of government that facilitates efficient and effective mobilization, planning, allocation and utilization of resources for socio-economic transformation of Lagos State.
+To be the primary agency of government that facilitates efficient and effective mobilisation, planning, allocation and utilization of resources for socio-economic transformation of Lagos State

 Ensuring continuous and dynamic socio-economic policies through prudent and equitable resource management in Lagos State